 Here’s a clip from a studio version of ‘Shir HaShomer’ from Zamir’s 2002 CD “Amen”.
 Accompanying him are Daniel Freedman on drums, Omer Avital on bass, and the brilliant Omri Mor on piano, here still in his teens.
 Zamir writes in the notes, “Omer and Freedman do great work here maintaining the exact structure of the song, but it’s the minute deviances here and there that lead to new, unexpected places (see the end of Omri’s solo).
 Omri, as is his wont, isn’t flustered by bothersome signature changes from 5/8 to 4/8 and 3/4 and back; he unleashes his wrath without blinking and finishes up with a charming flourish.
 The brave route the whole group takes throughout the song ends in a massive release that was totally unplanned.”

 And that’s just the tame studio version.
-Fast forward to last week, August 2011, at the Red Sea Jazz Festival.
+Fast forward to the 2011 Red Sea Jazz Festival.
 Put Daniel as the opening act in front of several thousand sympathetic listeners thumbing their noses at the terrorist attacks which threatened to cancel the festivities, lots of af al pi chen (‘despite everything’) in the air.

 Listen to Daniel’s warm and winding arpeggios, exploring, probing, breathing a stubborn vitality into this old tune.
 It’s hard to hear heartthrob Samurai bassist Gilad Abro on this low-resolution recording, but to see him is to recognize him as the heart of the group, pumping blood and energy and excitement into the mix.
 Listen to Zamir’s generosity as he gives the stage to his young band members.
 The very talented young pianist Nitay Hershkowits takes the forefront at 3:50, working the melody with the utmost respect, kneading life into it with such persistence.
 He also learned the song in kindergarten.
 But probably not in that 11/8 tempo, or whatever it is, that 21-year old drummer Amir Bresler is cooking.